 Goodwill and Other Intangible Assets.
 Goodwill is recorded when the cost of acquired businesses exceeds the fair value of the identifiable net assets acquired.
 Goodwill is allocated to the reportable segments.
 Goodwill and intangible assets with indefinite useful lives are not amortized, but are assessed for impairment annually on June 30.
 In addition, impairment testing is conducted when events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 Any declines in the business performance or individual reporting units could lead to declines the fair value.
 Goodwill and intangible assets with indefinite useful lives would be written down to fair value if considered impaired.
 Guidance under Accounting Standards Codification ("ASC") 350, Intangibles - Goodwill and Other, requires an entity to test goodwill for impairment on at least an annual basis.
-The Company had the option to perform a qualitative assessment to determine whether further impairment testing is necessary or to perform a quantitative assessment by comparing the fair value of a reporting unit to its carrying amount, including goodwill.
+The Company had the option to perform a qualitative assessment to determine whether further impairment testing is necessary or to perform a quantitative assessment by comparing the fair value of a reporting unit is carrying amount, including goodwill.
 Under the qualitative assessment, an entity is not required to calculate the fair value of a reporting unit unless the entity determines that it is more likely than not that its fair value is less than its carrying amount.
-If under the quantitative assessment the fair value of a reporting unit is less than its carrying amount, then the amount of the impairment loss, if any, must be measured.
-The Company elected to perform the qualitative assessment during fiscal years 2019 and 2018, and determined that it is not more likely than not the carrying value exceeds the fair value of the reporting units.
+If under the quantitative assessment the qualitative assessment during fiscal years 2019 and 2018, and determined that it is not more likely than not the carrying value exceeds the fair value of the reporting units.
 In fiscal year 2017, a quantitative assessment was performed.
-Intangible assets with finite useful lives are amortized to their estimated residual values over such finite lives using the straight-line method and reviewed for impairment whenever even
+Intangible assets with finite useful lives are amortized to their estimated residual values over such finite lives using the straight-line method and reviewed for impairment whenever events or circumstances warrant such a review.